-These healthy Chocolate Baked Oats are my new favourite breakfast - dairy free, refined sugar free and wheat free, these whole food baked chocolate oats are a healthy breakfast that taste like dessert.Jump to Recipe
+These healthy Chocolate Chip Baked Oats are my new favourite breakfast - dairy free, refined sugar free and wheat free, these whole food baked chocolate oats use simple ingredients like rolled oats, cocao powder and pure maple syrup.
+They are a healthy breakfast that taste like dessert, with a chocolate cake-like texture.

-My obsession for baked oats continues with this luscious chocolate chip version.
-Ingredients that you need include:
+My obsession for baked oats continues with this luscious chocolate flavor.
+You will need the below simple ingredients:

 - extra virgin cold pressed coconut oil